DanialArab/Git/README.md

         +bin/
         \ No newline at end of file

-if we want to see the exact final version that is stored in the commit and not the differences: we need to provide the full path to the file after the colon like git show HEAD~1: .gitignore or if the file is in  a subdirectory we have to do git show HEAD~1: bin/app.bin
+if we want to see the exact final version that is stored in the commit and not the differences: we need to provide the full path to the file after the colon like

+        git show HEAD~1: .gitignore

+or if the file is in  a subdirectory we have to do

+        git show HEAD~1: bin/app.bin

+so:

         (base) danial@LYVR-G6423233FB:/mnt/c/Users/danial.arab/Desktop/git-course/Moon$ git s
         how HEAD~1:.gitignore